NerdNu/OddJob/README.md

 If player *totemo* casts a vote, then the first of these commands runs a task of type `vote`, with a target *totemo* and the unique ID `vote-totemo`.
-Since no time stamp is specified, the `vote` task type executes immediately, granting *totemo* the `someplugin.somecommand` permission.
+Since no time stamp is specified, the `vote` task type executes immediately, granting *totemo* the `someplugin.somepermission` permission.
 Since the `vote-totemo` task has now executed, the task is removed from the queue.

 The second command schedules execution of a task of type `unvote`, with target *totemo* and ID `unvote-totemo` 24 hours in the future.
-When that task executes, it will revoke *totemo*'s `someplugin.somecommand` permission.
+When that task executes, it will revoke *totemo*'s `someplugin.somepermission` permission.
 The permission check is redundant, but does no harm.

 If *totemo* votes again before the reward has expired, the same commands will